math-reis/python-basic-projects/password-generator/README.md

-# passGen
+# Password Generator

-A web application that generates different kinds of passwords.
+A web application that generates passwords and evaluate their strength.